 Ardmore Field Station

-This 10.5-hectares of pastoral land in South Auckland is primarily used as a field site for meteorological and radio research.
+This 10.5-hectares of pastoral land in South Auckland is primarily used as a field site for environmental research.

 Due to its size and location, researchers are able to conduct large-scale experiments on the site that are not possible on the University Campuses.